By:

 In this article, we answer the following questions:

-What is They Ask, You Answer anyway?
+What is Endless Customers anyway?

-They Ask, You Answer is a revolutionary approach to inbound sales, content marketing and the digital consumer developed by Marcus Sheridan - and a book by the same name.
+Endless Customers is a revolutionary approach to inbound sales, content marketing and the digital consumer developed by Marcus Sheridan - and a book by the same name.

 This means facing the tough questions and being honest about what people want to know.
 This way, the most appropriate buyers will find you and the others will filter themselves out.